juanpc2018/GTX-1050-Ti-Linux/README.md

 Kubuntu 22.04.5 </br>
 "worked" when installed something, but unable to reproduce. </br>
 Clean install Fail. </br>
-same happens with All other OS. </br>
+same happens with all other OS. </br>

 .run installer needs [X] executable in properties. </br>
 creates ~/Downloads/tropics </br>